mariana-seq/Notas-Mestras/SCHWARTZ, Stuart B., The formation of a Colonial Identity in Brazil.md

 =="In social or religious terms Brazil was created to reproduce Portugal, not to transform or transcend it." ==19 =="The first is the growth of a colonial identity that is, the definition of the colonists as somehow different from their metropolitan compatriots - a transition from immigrant to native." ==20
 "The presence of large numbers of Indians and later of Africans provided the settlers not only with the labor necessary to live in the colony but also with a sense of self-identification that reinforced the ties to Europe."
 26
+"I would suggest that the localism, independence, isolation, and "Indianness" of the periperal colonies were the earliest manifestations of a distintict colonial mentality."
+32